 SHUT OUT TRAFFICKING

-The National Consortium for Academics and Sport (NCAS) is partnering with the U.S. Fund for UNICEF (UNICEF USA), targeting 10 college and university campuses across the United States.
+The National Consortium for Academics and Sport (NCAS) is now in the third year of a partnership with the U.S. Fund for UNICEF (UNICEF USA), annually targeting 10 college and university campuses across the United States.
 Prominent student-athletes, coaches, athletic administrators and students will speak out and educate peers during a one-week program at each university.
 The goal is to raise awareness about human trafficking in the United States and to inspire students to take action while learning the value love and forgiveness can have in implementing change.
 Leaders of the initiative will share their takeaways from the program, and reflect on the power of love and forgiveness to make a difference.
 Shut Out Trafficking will educate college students on the brutality of human trafficking and the $150 billion dollar industry it has become, and empower students to take action against it.
 Trafficking is one of the most profitable criminal industries in the world second only to drug trafficking with profits growing by nearly 400 percent in the last five years alone.

 Human trafficking is one of the most horrific human rights violations existing in our world today.
 An estimated 26 to 28 million people—about half of whom are women and children—are enslaved at this very moment.
 The root causes include poverty, discrimination, lack of education, lack of social and legal protections and violence.
 The international community is finally mobilizing to protect all human beings from this heinous crime.
 In the United States, most people who know it exists only believe it is a problem outside our borders.
 However, trafficking has been reported in all 50 U.S. states, and in the United States alone it is estimated that there are between 100,000 - 300,000 children at risk for sex trafficking.